Audio and Video Connectors Information

 Housing materials for audio connectors can be plastic or metal.

 Some audio connectors have no housings; they are open frame.

 Mounting options include right angle, panel or flange mount, threaded housing, strain relief, DIN mount, PCB mount, and BNC.

-Contact platings for audio connectors can be nickel, gold, silver, or none.
+Contact platings for audio and video connectors can be nickel, gold, or silver.

 Plated contacts are used for a more reliable connection, but do not have to be plated.

-Terminal connections for audio connectors include crimp sleeve and solder cup.
+Terminal connections for audio and video connectors include crimp sleeve and solder cup.

 Crimp sleeve terminals have electrical connections made using a wire crimp.